Repairing flooded lawns

-- Secondary damage - associated with sediment buildup, fungal diseases, moss and algae, and weed infestation.
+- Secondary damage is associated with sediment buildup, fungal diseases, moss and algae, and weed infestation.

 Repair for flooding

 For flooding, the worst damage is likely to be a deposit of sediment over lawn surfaces.
-Where silt has completely covered the lawn surface, you may want to re-establish a lawn.
+Where silt has completely covered the lawn, you may want to re-establish a lawn.

 - As soon as the lawn is dry underfoot (this could take several weeks), aerate it by going over it several times with a core-type aerifier.
 Repeat the process in early September and again the following spring.

-- Pre- and/or post-emergent herbicides may be needed to treat weed introductions from silt deposits.
+- Pre- or post-emergent herbicides may be needed to treat weeds from silt deposits.